Home

 Learn how to properly identify, gather, and prepare wild plants for meals, medicines, and tools.
 Wild plants provide healthy and nourishing sustenance as well as renewable materials for sustainable living.

-Develop the ability to accurately read tracks and signs made by mammals, birds, reptiles, amphibians, and insects.
-Wildlife tracking is an incredibly valuable tool in wildlife research and monitoring.
+Develop the ability to accurately read and follow tracks and signs made by mammals, birds, reptiles, amphibians, and insects.
+Wildlife tracking is an incredibly valuable tool in wildlife research, conservation, and survival.

 Naturalist Skills: Place-based Ecological Knowledge

 Develop a holistic understanding of the natural history, taxonomy, and species of North America.
-A balanced knowledge of flora, fauna, and ecology is an invaluable skill set for environmental field work.
+A balanced knowledge of flora, fauna, and ecology is an essential skill set for environmental field work and wilderness living.

 Gain the knowledge and skills needed to design and implement sustainable living systems in balance with natural ecosystems.
 Lessons from cultures past promote healthy communities and point the way towards a greener future.